breck7/scrollsdk/faq.md

 Thank you for asking!
 We need a lot of volunteers.
 Particularly important needs now are someone with project management skills to help organize and lead the team, someone to do community organizing/evangelism, dev leads to make libraries in various languages, testers to do cross platform testing, and more!
 Get in touch if you want to help.

+## Editing Tips

+#### How can I copy and paste code in Tree Notation and have the editor ensure correct indentation?

+Look for a "Paste and indent" command.
+For example, in Sublime Text you can click Edit->Paste and Indent, or press Cmd+Shift+v.

+#### Do I have to count the spaces?

+No. We strongly recommend using an editor that supports Tree Notation with syntax highlighting, indentation help and more (if we don't have support for your favorite editor yet, please help us add it!).
+If you are finding it difficult to use Tree Notation, that's just because the editor support is in the early stages.
+Please let us know what problems you are having so we can get them fixed.

 ## For Advanced Tree Language Creators

 #### What are the benefits to writing a "Grammar" file to create my Tree Language?